 Sit in half-lotus with the hands on the knees and circle your torso five times in each direction.

 Lie on your stomach, feet flat on the floor.
 With your hands under your shoulders lift your torso upwards while keeping your naval on the floor.

 These are the three best yoga poses for creativity.
 And science shows they work.

 Benefits of yoga for Creativity

-In The Science Of Yoga: The Risks and the Rewards New York Times science editor William Broad says that increased creativity is one of the major benefits of yoga, and that he himself had experienced that benefit since he began practice yoga in 1973 (and his has the Pulitzer Prize to prove it).
+In The Science Of Yoga: The Risks and the Rewards New York Times science editor William Broad says that increased creativity is one of the major benefits of yoga.
+He discusses how he experienced that benefit since he began yoga in 1973 (and his has the Pulitzer Prize to prove it).

 To be creative means to be able to formulate feelings that lead to ideas that we are then able to translate into images, sounds, words, stories, or another medium.

 This is what happens when you experience a “eureka” moment.

 According to Mark Beeman of Northwestern University, there are two patterns that occur in the brain when we experience creative or problem-solving moments.
 Specifically, the brain enters the alpha state for an extended period.
 It’s this period of alpha brain that leads to creativity.

 These alpha brain states happen when the mind is relaxed but alert (precisely the mental state we are in when we meditate, another good reason to use meditation for creativity).